jacksonwelsh/jacksonwel.sh-v1/_posts/2018-03-12-hello-world.md

 Greetings!

-I'm jackson1442, and I do lots of things.
+I'm Jackson, and I do lots of things.
 First and foremost, I'm a student.
 I'm also working on teaching myself how to write apps for iOS.

 So far, I've created many things that have oddly specific uses, like a python